sciarian/imageRecognizerProject/README.md

-Androud application that will be able to recognize objects in images taken with the camera.
+# Android application that will be able to recognize objects in images taken with the camera.